Azure/iot-hub-device-update/docs/agent-reference/how-to-modify-the-agent-code.md

-# How To Modify the Device Update for IoT Hub Agent Code
+# How To Modify the Device Update Agent Code

 Here are some cases where you might want to modify the Device Update Agent code to fit your scenarios and devices.